YashPatki02/Meta-Front-End-Developer-Certificate/README.md

-# Meta Front-End Developer Proffesional Certificate
+# Meta Front-End Developer Professional Certificate

 This repository contains two extensive projects for the Meta Front-End Developer Professional Certificate on Coursera (Personal Profile and the Final Capstone Project).